 Where to eat

-Whoever has tried Thai food has surely tried their lightly cooked dishes, with the strong spicy taste.
-These colourful dishes have their fanatic followers, and on the Phi Phi islands you will try these genuine tastes.
+Whoever has tried Thai food has surely tried their lightly cooked dishes with a strong, spicy flavor.
+These colorful dishes have their devoted followers, and on the Phi Phi Islands, you can try these authentic flavors.

-On the whole, their cuisine is based on seafood, as most of the locals are fishermen.
+On the whole, their cuisine is seafood-based, as most locals are fishermen.
 As you roam around the island, you will see stalls and vendors selling seafood.
-We suggest you stay away from those stalls as their products are all day in the sun, and one could get food poisoning.
+We suggest you stay away from those stalls, as their products are left out in the sun all day, and you could get food poisoning.

 Below we list a few places where we enjoyed cheap, tasty food: